JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 For instance, `/eval /it #married /it` would return every married person, regardless of whether they are listed first or second in the marriage relationship.

-#### Using `/it=` to restrict the possible targets in an `/eval` query
+#### Use `/it=` to restrict the possible targets in an `/eval` query

 You might want to restrict the set of possibilities considered for the "/it" variable(s) in an "/eval" expression.
-For instance, if you want to know who among Jane and Jim is coming to your wedding, you could ask:
+For instance, if you want to know whether Jane or Jim (or both) is coming to your wedding, you could ask:

 `/f /eval (/it= Jane | Jim) #is invited to my wedding`

-This way, if Jim is invited and Jane is not, you'll just see Jim in the results, rather than Jim and everyone else who is invited.
+This way, if Jim and Alice are invited, and Jane is not, you'll find Jim in the search results, but not Jane (because she's not invited), and not Alice (because the `/it=` clause does not include Alice).

 (Note that there is another way to get the same result: you could search for
 `(Jane /| Jim) /& (/eval /it #is invited to my wedding)`.)

-You can nest `/eval` statements.
+#### You can nest `/eval` statements.

 For instance, if Hode were to evaluate the following query:

 `/f /eval (/it= (/eval /it